Discover the history of the Roman Empire, how Rome became Caput Mundi and what happened that caused its decline

 Also the introduction of a programme of religious reform to re-establish antique cults and the restoration of temples.
 Under Augusto's government saw the blooming of the arts, literature and sciences.
 The birth of a new symbolic language that drowns it's origins in classical Greek arts and distances away from Hellenic influence.

 After his death, Augustus was deified by the senate which resulted in the cult of imperialism which united Italy and it's provinces with the empire.
 With loyalty to the dynasty in order to guarantee peace within the empire.
-During the following two centuries, Augusto's successors continued this expansion and strengthening of the empire that already contained vast parts of Europe, North Africa, and Asia.
+During the following two centuries, Augusto's successors continued the expansion of the Roman Empire, and its history saw the strengthening of the empire, that already contained vast parts of Europe, North Africa, and Asia.
 Rome became the ‘caput mundi'.
 Trade and the taxes that arrive from all provinces bring with them great wealth, very much welcomed from the emperors.

 Most of the antique construction still visible today emerges from the first two centuries, the era of grand urban projects.
 Namely: Nero's Domus Aurea, the coliseum and the imperial palace constructed by Flavi on the palatine, the forum and it's markets by Traiano , Adriano's pantheon, Villa Adriana in Tivoli, Settimio Severo's arch in the forum, and the great spa by Caracalla and Diocleziano.

-Another great enterprise was that of the construction of the city walls, 18 km long to protect the city that has already exceeded it's antique confines, making it necessary for a more secure fortress, known as the Aureliane from the name of their constructer half way through the 3rd Century AD.
+Another great enterprise to be mentioned in the long history of Rome was that of the construction of the city walls, 18 km long to protect the city that has already exceeded it's antique confines, making it necessary for a more secure fortress, known as the Aureliane from the name of their constructer half way through the 3rd Century AD.

 The period of splendour of the empire is something of the past.
 The 3rd century is characterised by economic crisis, uproar, and military defeats of every type.
 Emperor Diocleziano (284-337) tried to tackle these problems with a programme of renewal of the imperial institutions and decentralization of the administration.